-SWIFT Securities View aims to give you the data and tools you need to improve visibility and understanding of your securities settlement transactions.
-It will initially leverage the settlement data carried in ISO 15022 MT messages, including the use of the UTI, which can already be exchanged between counterparties today.
+Swift Securities View gives you the data and tools you need to improve visibility and understanding of your securities settlement transactions.
+It leverages the settlement data carried in ISO 15022 MT messages, including a Unique Transaction Identifier.

-Enables better connectivity between users and makes it easier to transmit and track transactions between traditional and next-generation technologies.
+Enables better connectivity between counterparties and makes it easier to transmit and track transactions between traditional and next-generation technologies.

 Start implementing the UTI

 The Unique Transaction Identifier (UTI) is a unique 52-character alphanumeric code that is already used for securities financial transaction reporting.